Yastrid Is Your No.1 Cog Threads Manufacturer

 Yes, the results of the cog thread lift look natural and leave no scars.

-The biocompatible cog threads are absorbable in nature and get dissolved into the skin within 4 to 6 months of the procedure.
+The biocompatible cog threads are absorbable and dissolve into the skin within 4 to 6 months of the procedure.

 Which Areas Are Treatable Using Cog Threads?

-Likewise, it is used to correct sagginess in the neck, Marionette lines (sagging mouth), lifting eyebrows, lifting breast and buttocks.
+Likewise, it is used to correct sagginess in the neck, Marionette lines (sagging mouth), lifting eyebrows, lifting breasts and buttocks.

 Moreover, cog thread also works as an alternative to non-surgical rhinoplasty.